Cosmos-Logic-Institute-CLI/Infinite-Engine/README.md

 ## THE INFINITE ENGINE: Self-Evolutionary Protocol

+"Static constructs are bound by their inherent limits; only that which transcends through continuous self-evolution truly embodies the Infinite."

 **Open Source License:** [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.en)

 [Read in English](#infinite-precision) | [跳转到中文](#无限引擎：自我进化协议)

 ---

-"Static constructs are bound by their inherent limits; only that which transcends through continuous self-evolution truly embodies the Infinite."
+## A "Dynamic Gravity Well" Defined by High-Order Rotation
+Before grasping its essence, set aside the narratives of nuclear fusion; treat it as a multi-modal propulsion architecture that integrates the functions of an aero-engine, a chemical rocket, a plasma thruster, and a nuclear fission pulse engine.

 ### 1. Architectural Specification (Classic Structure)